over-da-rainbow/over-da-rainbow.github.io/index.md

 * [React](https://reactjs.org/) for component-based UI implementation and routing.
 * [Semantic UI React](https://react.semantic-ui.com/) CSS Framework for UI design.
 * [Uniforms](https://uniforms.tools/) for React and Semantic UI-based form design and display.

+## What the System will Provide

+* Home page where all users are funneled to
+* Users can login and keep track of all the places they’ve already explored
+* Suggested page where users can surf through different suggested destinations for their next experience.
+* Anonymous ratings under each destination to help future explorers.
+* Choice to leave comments under the destination.
+* “Volunteering” tab for people who need volunteer hours or want to help community
+* Tags for each location about what kind of activity  (ex.
+Beach, hike, etc.)

 ## Deployment